-When you're working in an early-stage tech startup, it can feel like you're stuck inside a box trying to get a million things done on a tiny or non-existing budget, that typically translates to endless hours of work which sometimes can turn your passion into a grind.
+When you're working in an early-stage tech startup, it can feel like you're stuck inside a box trying to get a million things done on a tiny or non-existing budget, which typically translates to endless hours of work which sometimes can turn your passion into a grind.
 Well, every now and then one needs to step out for a different kind of grind, the coffee variety.
-What better way to do it than to mix the café society with the startup and innovation, and that's what SAP opened this week at HanaHaus in Palo Alto , California, the epicenter of innovative minds and startup culture in Silicon Valley.
+What better way to do it than to mix the café society with the startup and innovation, that's what SAP opened this week at HanaHaus in Palo Alto, California, the epicenter of innovative minds and startup culture in Silicon Valley.

 According to a postcard at the grand opening, here's What to do at HanaHaus:

 - Drink a cup of Blue Bottle coffee

 - Hold a meeting

 - Find a refuge or some inspiration

 - Listen to music

 - Ask for input on a technical challenge